-The PWA Homeless Management Information System (HMIS) is the primary repository for CoC data and is a requirement for most federal, state and local programs serving homeless persons.
+The PWA Homeless Management Information System (HMIS) is the primary repository for CoC data and is a requirement for most federal, state, and local programs serving homeless persons.
 CES will utilize the HMIS to collect data about persons seeking services from any program dedicated to serving homeless households as well as those at risk of becoming homeless.
 The data obtained will be used to help guide the development of CES policies and better inform the CoC on how programs are performing.
+Performance outcomes for programs will be measured using HMIS data as well as other sources (such as financial records and client files).